vtisweden/java-projects/certain/docs/README.md

 var id2Vehicle = Vehicle.readFromJsonFile(vehiclesFile, id2VehicleType, id2Station);
 ```

 Second, a simulation scenario needs to be specified.
 The example below considers a winter scenario with daylight from 9am to 4pm.
 It defines a sequence of 90 consecutive workdays.
+(This means that incidents are simulted for 90 days in sequence, and in each simulated day they arise with intensities corresponding to a workday.)

 ```
 var daylightStart_h = 9.0;